 Click ok to exit the printer properties and then press print to send it to the printing queue.

-Go to one of the printers, swipe your Bod card and press your print job to release it.
+Go to one of the printers, scan your Bod card and press your print job to release it.

 Colour printing is significantly more expensive than black & white printing.
 If you've only got a few pages that have colour on them we recommend you print them separately using the print page range option and print the rest in black & white.

 The larger printer on the left can staple and/or hole punch your document if you set it to do so before you send it to print.

 Go to the printer properties underneath the 'Follow-Me' printer option.